botlibX/libbot/README.rst

 ::

-    replace <user> with the username giving the pipx command.
+    using the pipx installation, replace "<user>" with the user running pipx

     [Unit]
     Description=library to program bots